 It shall also be the duty of each SCREC member to notify the Secretary, in writing of any change of physical or electronic address.

 Electronic mail messages in printed form must contain the complete original header.

 This constitution, or any provision thereof, may be amended by a 2/3 vote at the annual TFCR State Convention, or by a 2/3 vote of the SCREC at a special Constitutional Convention called for by a 3/5 majority vote of the entire SCREC (not only those present).
 All Amendments shall be made in the format of an Addendum.

-Dues shall no longer be collected from chapters as a requirement for membership into TFCR.
+Dues shall no longer be collected from chapters as a requirement for membership into TXFCR.
 (Ratified March 28, 2009)

-Chapters attempting to credential with the TFCR will no longer be required to complete and sign an official TFCR membership registration form.
+Chapters attempting to credential with the TXFCR will no longer be required to complete and sign an official TXFCR membership registration form.
 (Ratified March 28, 2009)

-Members of individual chapters shall no longer be required to pay any dues to their chapters for TFCR Convention credentials.
+Members of individual chapters shall no longer be required to pay any dues to their chapters for TXFCR Convention credentials.
 (Ratified March 28, 2009)